Bud Sagendorf: Thimble Theatre

 A year after those remarks, he talked on television about Popeye when he appeared on What's My Line?
 (December 5, 1965).

 He continued the strip until 1986.
 Wanting to spend more time with his family and confronted with failing eyesight, Sagendorf reduced his output to Sunday strips while Bobby London continued with the Popeye dailies.
 Sagendorf wrote and drew the Popeye Sunday strips until his death.
-King Features continues to run reprints of Sagendorf's daily strips, while artist Hy Eisman writes and draws new Sunday strips.
+King Features continues to run reprints of Sagendorf's daily strips, while R. K. Milholland writes and draws new Sunday strips.